msrajawat298/Data-Structure-using-JS/DSA-JS/bloom_filter/bloom_filter.md

 - If all positions are set to 1, then either the element is in the set or the bits have been set to 1 during the insertion of other elements, resulting in a false positive.
 - It is not possible to remove elements in a simple Bloom filter, and there is no way to distinguish between a legitimate positive and a false positive.
 - More advanced techniques can solve this problem.
+- Bloom filter is good for mapping not for store something.
+- For example you are creating a short url system.
+For that you can use mongoose db for store the data but searching the millions of records you can use bloom filter.

 ![alt text](image.png)